Video-QALabs/interact_videoqa/Video_Annotation/ReadMe.md

 - [Devbox](https://www.jetify.com/devbox)

-If there is with tkinter installation
+If there is with tkinter installation (outside the devbox shell)

 ```
 sudo apt-get install python3-tk